factal/web-waterpaint/docs/overview.md

 6. **Pigment diffusion** – A dedicated Fickian diffusion pass integrates `∂C/∂t = D∇²C`, ensuring pigment blurs even in stagnant water.
 The coefficient is exposed through the simulation constants.
 7. **Absorption, evaporation, and granulation** – The absorb suite reads the current state and returns updated `H`, `C`, `DEP`, `W`, and `S`.
 Lucas–Washburn dynamics drive absorption using `A = A₀·(1 - w)^{β}` with `β = 0.5` and a temporal decay term `1 / √(t + t₀)`.
 Edge gradients add blooms, pigment settling feeds the granulation buffer, and paper-height-dependent weighting biases deposition toward microscopic valleys to reproduce fine grain.
 As pooled water thins, a dedicated evaporation-ring redistribution pass siphons pigment toward drying perimeters so isolated droplets dry with a pronounced coffee-ring fringe while preserving the interior’s lighter wash.
 8. **Paper diffusion** – Moisture diffuses anisotropically along a procedural fibre field.
 The shader identifies wet fronts, injects fibre-aligned high-frequency noise, and feathers isolated droplets so edges stay lively while drier paper receives a portion of the absorbed water.
-9. **Kubelka–Munk composite** – Deposited pigment is converted into optical coefficients and shaded against the paper colour with a finite-thickness KM approximation.
+9. **Spectral composite** – Deposited pigment concentrations are mixed through the seven-primary spectral basis popularised by `spectral.js`, converted back to XYZ and sRGB, and shaded against the paper colour with binder haze controls.

 Between the splat and transport phases, the simulation optionally performs a **rewetting** micro-pass.
 Whenever a new splat adds water on top of dry deposits, a configurable rewet factor transfers a fraction of `DEP` back into the dissolved pigment buffer so